krishnan-Rama/transFlow/README.md

 # nf-transFlow

 A Nextflow (DSL2) pipeline designed for comprehensive transcriptome analysis including quality assessment, pre-processing, _de novo_ assembly, and functional annotation.
-This pipeline is specifically optimized for deployment on high-performance computing (HPC) clusters.
+This pipeline is specifically optimized for deployment on high-performance computing (HPC) clusters and executed _via_ Slurm Workload Manager.

 ## Key Features